LIN11122-221/RoboTriage/README.md

 # RoboTriage

-RoboTriage is a ROS2-based decision-to-action framework developed for an MSc Robotics project at the University of Birmingham.
+RoboTriage is a ROS2-based decision-to-action framework developed as part of an MSc Robotics project at the University of Birmingham.

-The framework connects high-level battery-triage decisions with symbolic task planning, execution management, retry-based recovery, feedback and evaluation.
+The project focuses on the software layer between a high-level battery-triage decision and downstream robotic execution.
+It converts structured triage decisions into symbolic tasks, manages execution attempts and retries, and records performance results for evaluation.

-## System Architecture
+## System Overview

 The ROS2 pipeline contains five main nodes: